 Raising SCAD awareness

 Karen’s children have joined her in her crusade to spread the word about SCAD.
 Her oldest daughter designed a tattoo on her arm of a human heart with flowers growing from it in her mom’s honor.
 Her youngest chose her mom as her hero for a class writing assignment.
-The entire family participates in the annual metro Detroit heart walk.
+In 2022, the entire family helped to organize Michigan's first SCADaddle for Research 5K.